roytang/blog/content/post/2020/03/covid19/index.md

 As of tonight, we are at 5878 (+218 today, +425 since Wednesday) cases, 387 (+25 today, +38 since Wednesday) deaths and 487 (+52) recoveries.
 Recoveries increasing faster than deaths, so that's promising.

+### Sunday, April the 19th

+I heard 6am mass via the TV.
+ABS-CBN broadcasts one, I think it's held in their studio.
+The celebrant was Fr.
+Jerry Orbos.

+Two more weeks of this, at least.
+Some people are hoping for partial lifting of the ECQ in May, but there's also the possibility of tighter restrictions, as the president has threatened.
+We'll see.

 To be continued...